-I have written several articles on the coronavirus and on masks.
+I have written several articles on the coronavirus and on masks and healthcare issues.
 A series of links have been provided at the bottom of this article for your convenience.
-This article will, however address a different aspect of the virus.
+This article will, however address a different aspect of the virus or on healthcare issues in general.
 Links are provided for Dr. Fauci as well.

 I have discussed the subject of vaccines for the coronavirus in brief.
 I will discuss this subject matter more in depth.
 I feel this is a good time to do so, since we are getting closer to the roll out of these vaccines.
 Typically it takes 2 to 3 years for a vaccine to be introduced for a new outbreak, if one comes out at all.
 We still do not have a vaccine for HIV, though we do have excellent therapeutics out.
 The diagnosis is no longer a death sentence.
 The flu vaccine has to be updated yearly due to mutations and new strains of the virus appearing.
 The coronavirus is an insidious virus, not only is it easily spread, it is quite lethal for certain high risk individuals.
 I have discussed the cornavirus thoroughly in a previous article on entitled “The Coronavirus Exposed”, so I won’t rehash that information.
 President Trump to speed up the creation of the vaccine has set up a task force called Warp Speed.
 He has authorized large amounts of funds and also has set up the production of the vaccine even before it has been thoroughly tested.
 As a result several pharmaceutical companies are doing final stages of testing.